rehabstudio/fbmessenger/README.md

 ## Development Notes

-Pydoc should be installed locally to convert the README to reStructuredText format for uploading to PyPi
+[Pandoc](http://pandoc.org/installing.html) should be installed locally to convert the README to reStructuredText format for uploading to PyPi